I beg to move,

 That is just the beginning.
 The next stage needs to be a very serious public education campaign, so that we do more than ensure strict guidelines against people supplying or importing this drug.
 Anyone thinking of using fentanyl should be aware of not only the danger to themselves, but the catastrophic damage that tiny quantities of the drug can cause to anyone in their home.
 In the United States, toddlers are being killed by this drug, because the tiny quantities, even on a small patch on the arm, can immediately choke and kill somebody as young as two.
 That needs to be apparent to the public.
 This debate in the House of Commons underscores that.
 I hope that what we have said in this debate will push that change through society.

-I want to end by paying particular tribute to the hon.
+I end by paying particular tribute to the hon.
 Gentleman for his extraordinary campaigning on the issue, which, as I said, brought about a change yesterday, driven entirely by this debate.

 Question put and agreed to.